 In 1828, Prince's owners brought her to London.
 She fled and sought help from The Anti-Slavery Society, leaders in the Abolitionist movement.
 They took her in, gave her proper clothing, and used her testimony in their ongoing petition of Parliament to abolish slavery in the West Indes (remember the Victorian clothing and group of "protesting" women).
 The Society published The History of Mary Prince a West Indian Slave in 1831.
 Slavery was abolished in the West Indes in 1834.
 The last known record of Mary Prince is 1833 (remember I heard the year 1836).

 I learned that a PhD scholar, Dr. Margot Maddison-MacFadyen, was researching Mary Prince for her thesis and had created a website.
 I clicked on it and got chills as I came face to face with a photo of the white house.
 It was the Bermudan home of the Inghams, who purchased Prince at age 12.
 One of her duties was to care for their baby.
 This is the photo, taken in 2008, followed by a sketch I drew in 2001:

 In my sketch, you can see the two upstairs windows at right corner of house, and a line beneath them to depict the division between stories.
-The first-story doorway at center of house is shown, with notes greenhouse or airy, add-on room... open door.
+The first-story doorway at center of house is drawn, with notes greenhouse or airy, add-on room... open door.
 As it turns out, that doorway is an open breezeway that goes through to the backyard.
 According to my journal notes, the circled word "here" near the doorway indicates that "something bad happened here."

 An excerpt from Prince's 1831 narrative, about the day she received 100 lashes from Mr. Ingham, which was immediately followed by an earthquake: